My Main Page with Links to My Other

 free time went into TV viewing.
 Between 1965 and 1995 TV viewing went up six

 hours per week.
-For many younger families, workloads have increased.
+For many younger families, workloads increased.

 The authors argue that we should

-engage in one task at a time, fully focusing on it and experiencing it.
+engage in one task at a time, fully focusing on it, experiencing it.
 Multitasking

-activities that all require mental effort tends to deaden our experience.
+activities that require mental effort deadens our experiences.
 The

 constantly rotating tasks "time deepening."
 Constantly rotating the crops, while